‘Snow Buddies’ help older adults, those with disabilities with free snow removal

 For those who own homes, especially those in HOA-controlled neighborhoods, it means some pretty strict deadlines to get the snow that’s accumulated, shoveled and off the driveway, sidewalks and the surrounding areas for the safety of themselves and others.
 It’s a process that is often extra challenging for older adults and those with disabilities who are unable to shovel snow.

-As part of “Aging Matters,” our ongoing series on Colorado Matters about our state’s ever-exploding 65 and up population, Brady Porterfield-Finn, neighborhood engagement coordinator for the City of Arvada, joined host Chandra Thomas Whitfield to talk about its Snow Buddies program, and others like it across the state, that recruits volunteers to help older adults and others in need with snow removal at no charge.
+As part of “Aging Matters,” our ongoing series on Colorado Matters about our state’s ever-exploding 65 and up population, Brady Porterfield-Finn, neighborhood engagement coordinator for the City of Arvada, joined host Chandra Thomas Whitfield in March to talk about its Snow Buddies program, and others like it across the state, that recruits volunteers to help older adults and others in need with snow removal at no charge.
 And now is the time to sign up for service, or to volunteer, while the weather’s nice!

 “Our program has been running for more than 20 years, and this is a program that really has connected well with our residents and as we see in Arvada across the state and across the country, our 65 plus population just continues to grow and knowing that a lot of them are aging in place where they are,” said Porterfield-Finn.
 “This is a program that encourages people to put their own health and safety first by allowing a volunteer to serve them.”